-You can find out if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Pull off the thermostat and check the wiring.
+- Take off the thermostat and look at the wiring.

 - If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
 You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.